PremModhaOfficial/BankOne/QWEN.md

   - SLF4J & Logback (for logging)
   - JUnit (for testing)

 The project structure follows standard Maven conventions, with source code in `src/main/java` and tests in `src/test/java`.
-The main package is `com.prem`.
+The main package is `com.bank`.

 Key components identified:
 - **HTTP Core:** Classes for parsing HTTP requests (`HttpRequest`, `HttpMethod`, `HttpParser`, etc.) and handling status codes (`HttpStatusCode`).
 - **Server Core:** Classes for server configuration (`Configuration`, `ConfigurationManager`) and the core server listener thread (`ServerListnerThread`).
-- **Business Logic:** A package (`com.prem.business`) likely for application-specific logic, currently containing an `entities` sub-package.
+- **Business Logic:** A package (`com.bank.business`) likely for application-specific logic, currently containing an `entities` sub-package.
 - **Static Resources:** The web root is configured to `/tmp` by default (in `http.json`).

 ## Building and Running